qiskit-community/qiskit-textbook/documentation/ch-applications/qaoa.rst

 .. math::  \langle \psi_p(\vec{\gamma},\vec{\beta})|H|\psi_p(\vec{\alpha},\vec{\beta})\rangle = \sum_{x \in \{0,1\}^n} C(x) |\langle x| \psi_p(\vec{\gamma},\vec{\beta}) \rangle |^2

-by repreated single qubit measurements of the state $\|
+by repeated single qubit measurements of the state $\|
 :raw-latex:`\psi`\_p(:raw-latex:`\vec{\gamma}`,:raw-latex:`\vec{\beta}`)
 :raw-latex:`\rangle `$ in the :math:`Z` - basis.
 For every bit - string
 :math:`x` obtained from the distribution :math:`|\langle x| \psi_p(\vec{\gamma},\vec{\beta}) \rangle |^2` we
-evaluate the cost function :math:`C(x)` and avarage it over the the total number of samples.
-The resulting empirical avarage approximates the expectation value up to an additive sampling error that lies within the varaince of the state.
+evaluate the cost function :math:`C(x)` and average it over the total number of samples.
+The resulting empirical average approximates the expectation value up to an additive sampling error that lies within the variance of the state.
 The variance will be discussed below.

-With access to the expectaion value, we can now run a classical optimization algorithm, such as `6 <#references>`__, to optimize the :math:`F_p`.
+With access to the expectation value, we can now run a classical optimization algorithm, such as `6 <#references>`__, to optimize the :math:`F_p`.